aws/eks-anywhere-packages/docs/bug_bash.md

 EKS Anywhere curated packages is a framework to manage installation, configuration and maintenance of components that provide general operational capabilities for Kubernetes applications.
-This guide describe the steps to install EKS Anywhere package controller and install, configure, upgrade and delete a package.
+This guide describes the steps to install EKS Anywhere package controller and install, configure, upgrade and delete a package.

 ## Before you start